-Following completion of the 2016 community health needs assessment, Methodist Hospital continued to implement programs and services in response to identified community needs, in context with the hospital's stated mission and expertise.
+Following completion of the 2016 Community Health Needs Assessment, Methodist Hospital continued to implement programs and services in response to identified community needs, in context with the hospital's mission and expertise.

 To prepare this community benefits plan, the hospital continued to distribute community activity forms and logs to staff in hospital departments.
 The activity form records information regarding the name of the event coordinator, department, cost center, event/project, date of event, location of event, services provided, and number served.
-In addition, Finance provided information on public insurance program shortfalls, charity care, average hourly rate, and some cost center and department specific data.
-The following departments provided information and/or completed community activity reports: Finance, Community Outreach, Marketing and Communication, Business Development, Cancer Center, Maternal Child Health, Health Ministries, and Pastoral Care.
+In addition, the hospital's finance department provided information on public insurance program shortfalls, charity care, average hourly rates, as well as cost center and department-specific data.
+The following departments provided information and/or completed community activity reports: Finance, Community Outreach, Marketing and Communication, Business Development, Cardiology, Cancer Center, Maternal Child Health, Health Ministries, and Pastoral Care.
 Prior to submittal of the community benefits plan to the Office of Statewide Health Planning and Development, the Community Benefits Plan was reviewed and approved by Methodist Hospital senior management.

-During Fiscal Year 2016, Methodist Hospital pursued the following objectives in its community benefits plan:
+During Fiscal Year 2017, Methodist Hospital pursued the following objectives in its community benefits plan:

-- 1. To provide increased access to healthcare services for the community. - To continue to provide health education, support, and screening services for the public based on important health concerns, such as diabetes, heart disease, stroke, high blood pressure, obesity, and cancer.
+- To continue to provide increased access to health care services in the community. - 2.
+To continue to provide health education, support, and screening services for important health concerns, such as diabetes, heart disease, high blood pressure, obesity, and cancer.